darrendezeeuw/camel/README.md

 This repository currently only includes skill score part of CAMEL and does not include the web application and user interface.

 Example python notebooks will soon be available.
+Bla bal